-Students admitted to graduate programs may register and confirm their classes at any time through the first day of the term or semester.
-Students must be registered and confirmed for a course before the deadlines, in order to avoid late charges and in order to receive academic credit for that course.
-To complete registration, fees must be paid in full or arrangement for payment made: 50/50 Tuition Plan, financial aid (TA, VA, loans) or employer authorization documents, before confirmation of a class.
-Students already confirmed for classes can add, drop or exchange courses, until one week after the first day of the term.
+Students admitted to graduate programs may register and confirm their classes at any time through the confirmation deadline of the term or semester.
+After that deadline, students will need to work with the Graduate School for enrollment and confirmation assistance.
+Students must be registered and confirmed for a course by the applicable deadlines, in order to avoid late charges and in order to receive academic credit for that course.
+To complete registration, fees must be paid in full or arrangement for payment made: 3 pay Payment Tuition Plan for 8 week courses, 4 pay Payment Tuition Plan for 16 week courses, financial aid (TA, VA, loans) or employer authorization documents, before confirmation of a class.
+Students already confirmed for classes can add, drop or exchange courses, until day four (4) of the first week of classes.
+Students already confirmed for classes can drop courses until one week after the first day of the term.
+Starting the day after the confirmation deadline, students will be responsible for all related course fees should they wish to drop any enrolled course(s) through the 8th day of the term.
+Dropping after the 8th day, the student will also be responsible for a percentage of tuition as detailed in the catalog on page 32.